phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 <h3>The case of the vanishing rental supply</h3>

-Our rental housing sector has been in a state of crisis since the 1970s.[^smith-1983] When we talk about rental supply, we typically distinguish between the "primary" rental market, where professional landlords operate purpose built rental buildings, and the "secondary" rental market, where individuals rent out their basement apartments or spare condos.

-We typically favour primary rentals because only landlords that operate at scale can provide long-term accomodation and are more capable of absorbing maintenance costs.
-Condo units have a tendency to get flipped, and basement apartments are often vacated for the owner's own use.

-Beginning in the 1970s, the construction of new private rental buildings collapsed.
-If throughout Ontario in 1969 there were 39,987 new rental building starts, by 1986 we were only building 10,774.
-Private developers began to leave the market and, though their departure was initially compensated by social housing starts, before long the provincial and federal governments began to withdraw funding as well.
+Our rental housing sector has been in a state of crisis for over forty years.[^smith-1983] Beginning in the 1970s, the construction of new private rental buildings collapsed.
+If throughout Ontario in 1969 there were 27,543 new, unassisted rental building starts, by 1986 we were only building 4,849.[^smith-1988] Private developers began to leave the market and, though their departure was initially compensated by government assisted housing starts, before long the provincial and federal governments began to withdraw funding as well.[^toronto-2006]

-Rent controls were introduced in the province in 1975 and then modified several times throughout the years.
-At first, rents were essentially fixed in nominal terms, which in a high inflation era meant their real values quickly declined.
-New construction was at first exempted, and then not; by 1986 the guidelines were changed such that rent adjustments were now tied to inflation.[^smith-1988]

 <figure>
 <a href="/img/Ontario Housing Starts 1969-1986 Bar Chart.png"><img src="/img/Ontario Housing Starts 1969-1986 Bar Chart.png"></a>
 </figure>

+Rent controls were introduced in the province in 1975 and then modified several times throughout the years.
+[IMPROVE WITH DESC FROM THAT BRIT PAPER] At first, rents were essentially fixed in nominal terms, which in a high inflation era meant their real values quickly declined.
+New construction was at first exempted, and then not; by 1986 the guidelines were changed such that rent adjustments were now tied to inflation.[^smith-1988]

 From the same 1988 study mentioned above,